jamie120/MS2-Soma-Post-Production-Services/README.md

  - ![rgb(96,125,139)](https://via.placeholder.com/15/607d8b/000000?text=+) - `rgb(96, 125, 139)` - Button Hover
  - ![rgb(71,44,44)](https://via.placeholder.com/15/4c2c2c/000000?text=+) - `rgb(76, 44, 44)` Dark Brown Background

-* Various strengths of opacity are used in combination with the colors above, using the 'rgba' attribute.
+* Various strengths of opacity are used in combination with the colours above, using the 'rgba' attribute.

 * Coloured shadow is dropped behind the carousel caption text, on the index.html page.
 Three separate colours are used to blend with the corresponding image.
 Resulting in a visually please result.